radovskyb/go-packages/README.md

 # Requests
 If anybody would like to make any requests for old or non idiomatic examples that I might have written or found straight from the web, to be updated or re-written, or if there are any examples that you want added, whether it be from the packages already on here, more complex versions of current examples, or examples from packages that are missing, feel free to let me know or just open up an issue on this repo :)

+# Contributing
+If you would ike to contribute, simply submit a pull request.

 # Description
 When I first started learning Go, I started to write this repo to help myself learn as many of the functions and methods as I possibly could from the standard package library.